wfjsw/node-tdlib/README.md

 ## Install

-As TDLib itself can take a long time to compile (after optimization), I suggest you use `npm link` instead of `npm install`.
+As TDLib itself can take a long time to compile (20 min after optimization), I suggest you use `npm link` instead of `npm install`.

 Dependencies: clang, cmake, node >= 10.0.0